shorebirdtech/shorebird/README.md

 For more information, please refer to the documentation for each package.

-**❗️ Note: This project is under heavy development and things will change frequently.
+**❗️ Note: This project is under heavy development.
+Things will change frequently and none of the code is ready for production use.
 We will do our best to keep the documentation up-to-date.**

 ## Contributing